 For repeated minor incidents or a severe incident, a student may be suspended at the Director's discretion.
-Suspension is a serious consequence intended to signal possible permanent removal from the community should disciplinary problems persist.
-Suspensions may be inschool or out-of-school.
+Suspension is a serious consequence intended to signal possible permanent removal from the

 Final Thoughts

 Building emotional health and resilience is critical to optimize learning and growth, as well as to help make school a wonderful experience for your children.
 Here are some things that you can do.
 Choose one or two things to begin with and add others as you feel more comfortable doing so.